The source file is in the Intranet. Any change made to this page will be overwritten by the update from Intranet.

 School bus transportation for all school divisions in the City of Winnipeg is cancelled when the wind chill reaches -45° C by 6:15 a.m. based on the Environment Canada readings at The Forks, Winnipeg (click here for latest readings at The Forks).
 When bus transportation is cancelled in the morning, it will not resume later in the day even if weather conditions improve.

-The following media outlets are contacted in the early morning to ask that they broadcast and/or post bus cancellation information:
+All major Winnipeg media outlets are contacted in the early morning and are asked that they broadcast and/or post bus cancellation information.

 2. Severe Weather Conditions